 Mind the ‘COVID’ Gap

-By Thomas Mielke, Managing Director, AETHOS Consulting Group London and James Houran, Managing Director at AETHOS Consulting Group
+By Thomas Mielke, Managing Director at AETHOS Consulting Group and James Houran, Managing Director at AETHOS Consulting Group

 There was a collective sigh of relief in early November when Pfizer/BioNTech, Moderna and the Oxford-AstraZeneca team announced in rapid succession their news of vaccines with 90%-plus efficacy rates.
 However, business leaders in the hospitality industry understand that these positive developments are not a 'silver bullet' to solving pressing problems in the here and now.
 Neither will be the breaking news of the now UK-approved Pfizer/BioNTech vaccine.
 The World Health Organisation (WHO) estimates that coronavirus vaccines might be deployed, at scale, early to mid-2021.
 Challenges remain, mostly centred around production, the roll-out and the logistics involved, as well as the training of medical staff administering the vaccines.
 And, with many travel restrictions still in place, and likely to continue to be upheld in some shape or form throughout Q1 of 2021, the pressure on operational performance, as highlighted by STR's regular data updates, remains high.
 All these signs suggest a slow recovery.